As of April 26th, 2017

 - f) perform any and all other acts as may be in its judgment necessary or appropriate for the management of the Account, or are necessary to enable WealthBar to carry out its obligations under this Agreement without obtaining the prior approval or direction of the Client.

 9. The Client agrees to indemnify and hold WealthBar, its officers directors, employees (including Advising Representative), or shareholders and their respective affiliates and associates, harmless and to release such parties from any and all damages, actions, causes of action, debits, charges, expenses, or other losses arising out of the operation of the Account provided that such operation of the Account does not involve any act of fraud, willful misconduct or negligence on the part of WealthBar.

-10. WealthBar will provide the Client with a summary of the Account.
+10. WealthBar will provide the Client with a dynamic current summary of the Account.
 The summary will include holdings, transactions, fees and performance.